 We are very proud of our school; we have an excellent staff team and excellent facilities: 10 classrooms, a well-equipped computer room, a library, a spacious hall and plenty of additional teaching spaces for small groups.
-We have extensive school grounds including an excellent outdoor learning area for our younger children, an exciting wildlife garden and pond, a gardening area, and a sensory garden.
+We have extensive school grounds including an excellent outdoor learning area for our younger children with exciting new play structure, a wildlife garden, a gardening area, and we are currently in the process of updating our sensory garden area.

 We are committed to being a highly inclusive school.
-At the time of writing we have approximately 220 children on roll.
+At the time of writing we have approximately 200 children on roll.
 We place high priority on the pastoral, personal, social and emotional development of pupils as well as providing essential academic challenge and support.
-We develop learning and skills through an active, enquiry based curriculum designed to challenge and enthuse children.
+We develop learning and skills through a deep and comprehensive curriculum designed to challenge and enthuse children.
 We encourage them to develop as rounded and thoughtful individuals keen to do their best, take part and contribute.
 We also prioritise sport, adventure and active learning outside the classroom - exploring our grounds, local opportunities and through regular trips further afield.